smaurice101/readthedocs/docs/source/docker.rst

 This is the main container that you need to use to build TML solutions.
 Below is the **docker run** command to run the container.

 .. note::
-   Use this TSS container and start building amazing real-time solutions - with real-time dashboards - auto deployment to Docker - auto solution documentation - integrated with AI - in just a few hours.
+   Use this TSS container and start building amazing, advanced and scalable real-time data streaming solutions - with real-time dashboards - auto deployment to
+   Docker - auto solution documentation - integrated with AI - integrated with Github - integrated Apache Airflow - integrated Apache Kafka - in just a few hours.

 .. code-block::